vortexntnu/orca-sitaw/orca-sitaw-setup/README.md

 ### Standalone Nodes

 When `enable_composable_nodes` is set to `False`, the enabled nodes will be launched as standalone nodes to allow for better fault isolation.
-The config files included in this repository will be passed down and override other arguments
+The config files included in this repository will be still be used to create node instances directly in this launch file to provide a simplistic overview.
+This configuration also makes this launch file independent from the launch files in the other packages.

-the Image Filtering and ArUco Detection nodes are launched as separate nodes using the `IncludeLaunchDescription` action.

 ## Calibration Files